FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sfs_turbo.md

 * `security_group_id` - (Required, String, ForceNew) Specifies the security group ID.
 Changing this will create a new resource.

+* `enhanced` - (Optional, Bool, ForceNew) Specifies whether the file system is enhanced or not.
+Changing this will create a new resource.

 * `crypt_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key to encrypt the file system.
 Changing this will create a new resource.